This is a list of quotes about addiction, suffering, and hope that spoke to me – as an addictions professional – as well as on a human level.

 Psychology Today publishes content written by clinicians, experts and researchers from across the fields of behavior and psychology.
 It is the original and largest publishing enterprise that is exclusively dedicated to human behavior.
 The magazine has received numerous awards for both editorial and design, and is published six times a year.

-15. Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR)
+15. Diagnostic & Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM-5-TR)

 It’s here!
 The long-anticipated revised text of the DSM-5 arrived this year, and it includes a new diagnosis – prolonged grief disorder – as well as new diagnostic codes for suicidal behavior, plus much more.
 Every therapist needs a copy of their own!